 Medically, lethargy is a disease state of sleepiness or unresponsiveness and inactivity.
 Generally, lethargy is a lack of energy and enthusiasm.
-Irrespective the reason, lethargy in pet Bearded dragons is an indication that something is wrong.
+Irrespective of the reason, lethargy in pet Bearded dragons is an indication that something is wrong.

-A healthy Bearded dragon is bright, alert and almost always willing to eat.
+A healthy Bearded dragon is bright, alert, and almost always willing to eat.
 Here are the 4 signs of a lethargic Bearded dragon:

 - Unwillingness to eat

 - Lying down and unable to use the legs